-The research and development of craniofacial database and information system in Malaysia is on-going and an experimental working of data registration is reported in this study.
+The research and development of craniofacial spatial database and information system in Malaysia is on-going and an experimental working of data registration is reported in this study.
 Close Range (CR) photogrammetry cameras, laser scanner and Computed Tomography (CT) scan data are added to the data acquisition system to obtain soft-tissue and hard tissue surfaces and landmarks.
-The aim of this study is to integrate the spatial data from all devices into one standard coordinate system so that they should be analyzed together in database management system environment.
+The aim of this study is to integrate the spatial data from all devices into one standard coordinate system so that they should be analyzed together.